 A celebration of life will be held at a later date.
 The family wishes in lieu of flowers that memorial donations can be made to the Canadian Nurses Foundation, to honour the hard work, dedication, comfort and support they give to struggling patients & families across the country. https://www.imakeanonlinedonation.org/cnf-fiic/IMG/

-To plant a tree in memory of Mary Margaret (Charron) Bennett, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Mary Margaret (Charron) Bennett, please visit our tribute store.